This page includes information to help parents and guardians with children in school. For specific questions please contact your child’s principal.

 A census is conducted each spring by the district to identify all school-age and preschool children living in the district.
 If you have any questions, or need further assistance, please contact Pupil Personnel Service at (518) 207-2062.

-The Board of Education recognizes that on occasion, students may forget to bring meal money to school or they do not have enough funds in their accounts.
+The Board of Education recognizes that on occasion, students may forget to bring meal money to school.
 To ensure that students do not go hungry, but also to promote responsible student behavior and minimize the fiscal burden to the district, the Board will allow students who may forget meal money to “charge” the cost of meals to be paid back at a later date subject to the terms established in District policy #8505.

 Codes of Conduct